vladeesglad/QSAC-dspevaluations/README.md

 There is test code to accompany the triggers; bear in mind however, that the test code is specific to an environment that includes a 3rd party application by Financial Force - HCM.
 This application utilizes HCM objects and the test code is designed to replicate them, as well.

+The application also utilized apex MetadataType records, which govern some of the CSS on the VisualForce pages.